27 Low or No-Budget Digital Marketing Ideas for Small Businesses

 What is the 80/20 rule in marketing?

-Also called the Pareto Principle, it suggests that 80% of your results come from 20% of your actions.
-Focus more on what’s working.
+Also called the Pareto Principle, it means that 80% of your results come from just 20% of your actions.

 Spread the Word: Share Our Article!